 Opiate Detox and Treatment at Sana Lake Recovery

-If you or a loved one needs help detoxing and recovering from an opiate abuse problem, the compassionate and professional team here at Sana Lake Recovery Center is here to help.
-Or, you can get in touch with us today by dialing (636) 707-2097.
+If you or a loved one needs help detoxing and recovering from an opiate use disorder, the compassionate and professional team here at Sana Lake Recovery Center is here to help.
 Let us walk with you and your loved ones on the road to recovery.